vivait/phpstan-docker/README.md

 Sometimes your codebase requires some additional PHP extensions like "intl" or maybe "soap".

-Therefore you need to know that our Docker image extends the [official alpine PHP 7.1 Docker image](https://github.com/docker-library/php/blob/76a1c5ca161f1ed6aafb2c2d26f83ec17360bc68/7.1/alpine/Dockerfile) and so only a subset of configured extensions are available.
+Therefore you need to know that our Docker image extends the [official alpine Docker image](https://github.com/gliderlabs/docker-alpine)
+So only a subset of extensions are pre-installed.
 Also because PHPStan needs no further extensions to run itself.

 But to solve this issue you can extend our Docker image in an own Dockerfile like this, for example to add "soap" and "intl":

 ```
 FROM phpstan/phpstan:latest
-RUN apk add --no-cache --virtual .persistent-deps icu-dev libxml2-dev \
+RUN apk --update --progress --no-cache --repository http://dl-cdn.alpinelinux.org/alpine/v3.7/community add \
-    && docker-php-ext-configure intl --enable-intl \
-    && docker-php-ext-configure soap --enable-soap \
+    icu-dev \
+    libxml2-dev \
-    && docker-php-ext-install intl \
+    php7-soap \
-    && docker-php-ext-install soap
+    php7-intl
 ```

 #### Missing classes like "PHPUnit_Framework_TestCase"